Prag8855/aab/content/guides/permanent-residence.md

 - Live in Germany
 - Work, study and freelance without the *[[Ausländerbehörde]]*'s permission
-- Bring your family to Germany
+- Bring their family to Germany
 - Visit other [Schengen countries](/glossary/Schengen%20area) without a visa

 {% include "_blocks/tableOfContents.html" %}